jbofill10/Aqua-Chess/README.md

 * Will play games against itself over and over and then train on those games

+* Similar to [Magma-Chess](https://github.com/jbofill10/Magma-Chess), it will create a 8x9 numerical representation of the board and pass that through a CNN

 * Will establish a policy network which can decide whether positions are favorable or not

 * Use MCTS for move generation